jbasen/Crestron-Shelly/README.md

 # Crestron-Shelly
+The Crestron-Shelly driver is going through a ground up re-write.
+The new driver will still run on both Crestron 3 and 4 series processors.
+The new driver significantly improves feedback from Shelly devices by leveraging UDP messages sent by Shelly devices.
+However, this limits the driver to only working with Generation 2+ Shelly devices.
+You will need to use the old driver for Generation 1 Shelly devices.

+This is a first Beta release of the new driver and this first release supports the following Generation 2+ Shelly devices:
+Shelly devies that include one, or more relays.
+Shelly devices that include one, or more switch inputs.
+Shelly PM devices that monitor power consumed by connected appliances Shelly EM devices that monitor energy usage
+Shelly Cover devices
+Shelly Dimmer devices
+Shelly RGB devices
+Shelly H&T devices

+Unlike the original driver, the new driver's modules are designed to be building blocks.
+For example, for a Shelly PRO 2PM you would use two relay modules, two PM feedback modules, and two switch input modules.
+This paradigm allows users to support a wider range of Shelly devices and to only include modules that cover the features they need.
+So, if you don't have switches connected to the inputs of a PRO 2PM, then you don't need to add the Switch Input modules to your program.
+If you just have one switch connected to the PRO 2PM, then just use one switch input module.

+The driver has been tested with: Shelly Gen 4 Plug, Shelly PRO 2PM, Shelly EM50, Shelly PRO Dimmer 2PM, Shelly PRO Dual Cover PM, Shelly PRO RGBWW, Shelly H&T Gen 3.

+Once I have feedback and addressed any issues with the new driver code I will begin adding support for additonal Shelly products.

+Thanks

+_____________________________________________________________________________________

+Original Crestron-Shelly Driver

 The modules in the demo program allow a Crestron 3 or 4 Series Processor to integrate with Shelly 1, Shelly 1PM, and Shelly 2.5 relays as well as the